Complement component 3

-Complement component 3, often simply called C3, is a protein of the immune system.
-It plays a central role in the complement system and contributes to innate immunity.
+Complement component 3, often simply called C3, is a protein of the immune system that is found primarily in the blood.
+It plays a central role in the complement system of vertebrate animals and contributes to innate immunity.
 In humans it is encoded on chromosome 19 by a gene called C3.

+Deficiencies and defects of C3 result in the affected person being immunocompromised and particularly vulnerable to bacterial infections.